niibruce/GoQuiz/README.md

 # GoQuiz

-Dead Simple Command line application to run timed, arithmetic quizzes.
+Getting familiar with Golang by building a quiz game on the CL.
+GoQuiz is a command line application to run timed, arithmetic quizzes.

 go run ./GoQuiz -csv {csv filename} -time {time limit in seconds} -shuffle {shuffle}